Table of Contents Hide

 - 11. Use light-colored wood for cabinets and floors

 Are you looking for a guide on how to choose paint colors that will make your home look bigger?
 You are in the right place.

 Choosing the right paint colors for your home is an important decision.
-The color that you choose can be the difference between a house that feels cramped and dark or one that feels open and airy.
+RentEasy Management warns that the color that you choose can be the difference between a house that feels cramped and dark or one that feels open and airy.

 And while it may seem like painting your walls would be easy enough, there are actually some specific guidelines to follow in order to get the best results for your space.